naef-lab/CHIRAL/Pkg/CHIRAL/Readme.md

 `CHIRAL` (Circular HIerarchical Reconstruction ALgorithm) is an R package that provides a Bayesian method to infer the circular coordinates of a set of samples.
-It has been developed for the circadian clock but can be used on any other circualr dataset, e.g. the cell cycle.
+It has been developed for the circadian clock but can be used on any other circular dataset, e.g. the cell cycle.

 ## Getting Started